Guild of One-Name Studies

-The Anstey One-Name study was started in about 1905 by my great granduncle Thomas John Edmund Anstey (Tom, whose picture sits atop this page).
-He produced copious quantities of high quality 'Anstey' surname research and we are very fortunate that much of it has survived and remains in the family today; providing an excellent foundation on which to build.
+The Anstey One-Name study was started in about 1905 by my great granduncle Thomas John Edmund Anstey (known as Tom, whose picture sits atop this page).
+He produced copious quantities of high quality 'Anstey' surname research and we are very fortunate that much of it has survived and remains in the family today.

-In 2014 I (Gary Mark Anstey) took up the challenge of continuing and expanding his work in the internet age, which had already been advanced by other researchers interested in the Anstey surname in the interim.
-The name Anstey was registered with the Guild of One-Name Studies in 2015 and Tom has been posthumously awarded the title of Honorary President of this particular study in recognition of his work.
+In 2014, I (Gary Anstey) took up the challenge of continuing and expanding his work in the internet age, which had already been advanced by other researchers interested in the Anstey surname in the interim.
+The surname 'Anstey' was registered with the Guild of One-Name Studies in 2015 and Tom has been posthumously awarded the title of Honorary President of this particular study in recognition of his work.

 Anstey is by far the most common spelling today (about 70%), followed by Anstee (about 25%), with Anstie and Ansty making up the balance.

-In fact the surname Anstey only came into being on one occasion, that being in the mid-12th century when a gentleman became Lord of the Manor of Anstey in Hertfordshire and took the village name as his family title.
-All Ansteys pre-1770 and the overwhelming majority of Ansteys living today are descendent from this one family, which means therefore that all Ansteys worldwide are related and can trace their surname origin to Anstey, Hertfordshire in England (see 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry' Chapter One).
+The surname Anstey (and variants Ansty, Anstee and Anstie) only came into being on one occasion, that being in the mid-12th century when a gentleman named Hubert became Lord of the Manor of Anstey in Hertfordshire and took the village name as his family title.
+All Ansteys pre-1770 and the overwhelming majority of Ansteys living today are descendent from this one family, which means therefore that almost all Ansteys worldwide are related and can trace their surname origin to Anstey, Hertfordshire in England (see 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry' Chapter One).

 Richard de Anstey (c1127 - 1194/95) son of Hubert the Chamberlain and Agnes de Sackville, best known as the claimant in the famous Anstey Case of the mid-1100s about which Richard wrote a detailed account much treasured by historians (see 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry' chapters one and two).